paperlands/paperlands.github.io/_notes/beginnings.md

 However, with a computational environment,
 {% margin %}
-Seymour Papert called this process the microworld where all childen engage in creation of little pockets of reality, where they grow a sense of bearing and footing to feel at home in with a piece of knowledge (say counting but in counting using hands world or using coins world or using clocks world etc.).
+Seymour Papert called this process the microworld where all children engage in creation of little pockets of reality, where they grow a sense of bearing and footing to feel at home in with a piece of knowledge (say counting but in counting using hands world or using coins world or using clocks world etc.).
 He believed computers is the interactive tool through which the process of exploring these [microworlds](/assets/lib/microworlds.pdf){: .internal-link} suited for education becomes "a more natural and spontaneous one, similar to the way children learn language"
 {% endmargin %}
 interaction can take the place of instruction and the shared construction of a rich simulated world for example one of wolves eating sheeps or the spread of wildfires can easily help kids play around with "abstract concepts" like exponentials and decay functions simply by setting up and manipulating simple parameters.